 The EtonHouse International Pre-School Sentosa curriculum is based on the philosophies of the Reggio Emilia educational project from Italy.
 This offers a child-led, enquiry based programme that supports the growth and development of inquiring minds.
 Children are encouraged to explore their environment and express themselves using multiple forms including dialogue, singing, movement, drawing, painting, designing and constructing, collage, dramatic play, and music.

 The curriculum centres around an approach based on each individual child's strengths and abilities, with a strong focus on the acquisition of literacy and numeracy skills.
 This is offered in a bilingual (English/Mandarin) language environment.

-The primary school incorporates an Edtech learning suite where children will develop skills in coding, programming, multimedia authouring, animation and 3D gaming.
-An indoor gymnasium, design and technology suite and visual arts studio is provided.
+The primary school incorporates an Edtech learning suite where children will develop skills in coding, programming, multimedia authoring, animation, and 3D gaming.
+An indoor gymnasium, design and technology suite, and visual arts studio is provided.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information